intel-lab-lkp/linux/Documentation/filesystems/tmpfs.rst

 ================ ==============================================================
 huge=never       Do not allocate huge pages.
-This is the default. huge=always      Attempt to allocate huge page every time a new page is needed. huge=within_size Only allocate huge page if it will be fully within i_size.
+This is the default. huge=always      Attempt to allocate PMD sized huge page every time a new page is needed. huge=within_size Only allocate PMD sized huge page if it will be fully within i_size.
-                 Also respect madvise(2) hints. huge=advise      Only allocate huge page if requested with madvise(2).
+                 Also respect madvise(2) hints. huge=advise      Only allocate PMD sized huge page if requested with madvise(2). huge=write_size  Can allocate various sized huge page based on the write size.
 ================ ==============================================================

 See also Documentation/admin-guide/mm/transhuge.rst, which describes the